iiag/iiag-lore/races/Gnats/Language.md

  * **iost** 3rd person pronoun.
  * **ij** means "to be".
 Usually used with passive actors.
  * **ini** marks the partial perfective.
  * **ib** means "to do".
-Can be used as agglutinatively as a suffix to make a noun or adjective a verb loosely imparting the meaning "to do X" or "to make X".
+Can be used normally as a verb, or as a suffixed noun marker that loosely imparts the meaning "to do X" or "to make X".
  * **oo** marks the destination or result of an action.
 Often used similarly to the object of verb in English.
  * **ob** is an adposition meaning "all within" or "members of".
  * **oti** indicates an inquiry as to the truth of the affixee.
 Most commonly found used with verbs to form yes or no questions, but can also be used with nouns to assert the validity of that noun in the given usage.